Cooling-Requirements-for-Data-Center

 Cooling Methods

-There are many different products and techniques you can use to maintain a proper temperature in your data center.
+You can use many data center cooling systems to maintain a proper temperature in your data center.
 The best products for you will depend on your cooling load, the setup of your facility and other factors.
 Some of the cooling technologies you can choose from are:

-• Chillers: Chillers keep servers cool by removing heat from one element and transferring into another element.
+• Chillers: Chillers keep servers cool by removing heat from one element and transferring it to another.

 • Cold aisle containment systems: Some airflow management solutions focus on containing cold air.
 Cold aisle containment solutions separate the supply airflow from cooling units, enabling more precise temperature control and increasing efficiency.